-- The first traverse (solo) of the highest part of Byrranga Mountains, located in the northernmost Siberian Arctic (these mountains are described in research papers as one of the most remote and least studied areas of the whole Arctic);
+- The first traverse (solo) of the highest part of Byrranga Mountains, the northernmost continental mountain range (with climbing all highest peaks) located in the northernmost Siberian Arctic (these mountains are described in research papers as one of the most remote and least studied areas of the whole Arctic).

 - A solo winter climb of Mt.
 Elbrus, the highest peak in Europe (done in a very fast style; the whole expedition took 2.5 days);

-- A solo winter climb of the highest peak (unnamed) in Momsky Mountains (a remote mountain range in Yakutia), done in January, with temperatures down to -55 Celsius;
+- The first winter ascent (solo, late January) of the highest peak (unnamed) in Momsky Mountains (a remote mountain range in Yakutia), with temperatures down to -55 Celsius;

 - A “Marriage Expedition” – hitchhiking in winter conditions, on frozen rivers and across mountain passes (together with my fiancee) to deep taiga in Yakutia, getting married (a legally valid Catholic ceremony) at the bottom of the breath-taking Chersky Mountains, and having a memorable party with our befriended herders of reindeers;